aws-samples/voteapp/aws/servicemesh/envoy/README.md

 # Envoy Docker Image for Lattice

-This is a Docker file based off of Envoy that has an entrypoint that writes out a config for boostraping the Envoy with Lattice Service Mesh.
+This is a Docker file based off of Envoy that has an entrypoint that writes out a config for boostrapping Envoy with Lattice Service Mesh.
 It has some environment variables that are used in the creation of the bootstrap file.

 - ```LATTICE_VIRTUAL_NODE_UID``` - _**Required**_ for Envoy to idetifiy itself to the Lattice control plane.
 If you do not set this value the startup script will exit. **Example**: ```4af36ad7-18c7-41d0-838a-32a0168deb90```